nubenetes/awesome-kubernetes/docs/index.md

 - [==Infrastructure as Code in DevOps==](https://alpacked.io/blog/infrastructure-as-code-for-devops/)
 - [Kubernetes at Scale without GitOps Is a Bad Idea](https://thenewstack.io/kubernetes-at-scale-without-gitops-is-a-bad-idea/)
 - [dzone.com/trendreports](https://dzone.com/trendreports)
+- [kube.events](https://kube.events) A curated list of Kubernetes-related events such as meetups, conferences, training & webinars that you will find interesting to attend

 ## Introduction
 - [Microservice Architecture.
 From Java EE To Cloud Native.
 Openshift VS Kubernetes](introduction.md)